Thijs Boer

 Using potatoes acquired from Rwandan smallholder farmers, Hollanda Fair foods transforms them into high- potato chips that are marketed under the Winnaz brand.
 It is marketed in Rwanda, Uganda, Goma (DRC), and Bukavu (DRC) and is known by the acronym Winnaz (winners).

-The of the output and quality of Rwandan smallholder farmers is a component of their model.
+The of the output and quality of Rwandan smallholder farmers is a component of their business model.
 Winnaz specialized of agronomists makes regular visits to the farmers throughout the crop cycle to provide them with ongoing , follow-ups, and training.
 Farmers that collaborate with them have access to a premium market and produce higher yields of high-quality potatoes, resulting in increased profits.

 Winnaz